AD SPACE HERE

 “Older forests provide the most above-ground carbon storage potential on Earth, with mature forests and larger trees driving the most accumulation of forest carbon in the critical next few decades,” the letter read.
 “Left vulnerable to logging, though, they cannot fulfil these vital functions.”

-The ban, now conditional on President Biden being reelected, will come into effect in early 2025, allowing the Forest Service to finalise rules protecting old-growth forests from logging.
+The ban, conditional on Vice President Harris’s election, will come into effect months after the inauguration, allowing the Forest Service to finalise rules protecting old-growth forests from logging.

 Under President Donald Trump, federal officials sought to open up huge areas of West Coast forests to potential logging.
 That policy was reversed in 2021 after federal wildlife officials determined that appointees under the Trump administration used faulty science to justify drastically shrinking areas of forest that are considered crucial habitats for endangered species.